Jack-Holligan/QuenchedMesons/README.md

   because sometimes Mathematica will fail for no specific reason.

-* On eight Apple M1 CPU cores, the full analysis takes around three hours.
+* On eight Apple M1 CPU cores, the full analysis takes around an hour and a half.

 ## Output